 Employer healthcare costs are also significantly lower for companies that locate in Niagara over a US location, thanks to Ontario’s single payer health care system.
 Health care costs for an employer in Ontario with approximately 91 employees are estimated at $360,000, while a similar-sized company in the US would face employer health costs of approximately $997,000.
 Canada has a key cost advantage over the US: healthcare.
 Roughly 20% of overall health spending in the US is borne by companies, versus a comparable 4% in Canada, according to TD Bank’s economics team.

 Perhaps the most convincing argument for doing business in Niagara is the calibre of companies who choose to operate businesses here.
-From General Motors, which has been operating in St. Catharines since 1929, to General Electric, which is currently constructing its newest “Brilliant Factory” in Welland, Niagara is home to a diverse range of successful multi-national companies.
+From General Motors, which has been operating in St. Catharines since 1929, to Innio with their “Brilliant Factory” in Welland, Niagara is home to a diverse range of successful multi-national companies.
 In the last five years alone, over $4 billion in investment was made in Niagara.

 Download Cost of Doing Business brochures and additional information.